-All: If the total sum of donations received through any form of fundraising activities (e.g. on-street fundraising or internet crowdfunding) is over \$1,000 but the total amount of donation of each donor does not exceed \$1,000, candidate is only required to declare the total sum of donations at section H of the election return and state that each individual donation does not exceed \$1,000.
+A11: Each candidate must lodge an election return setting out all election donations received through any form of fundraising activities (including on-street fundraising or internet crowdfunding).
+If the total amount of donation(s) of each donor is over \$1,000, the candidate must ensure that the return is accompanied by a copy of the receipt issued to the donor giving particulars of the donor and the donation(s).
+If the total sum of donations is over \$1,000 but the total amount of donation(s) of each donor does not exceed \$1,000, candidate is only required to declare the total sum of donations at Section H of the election return and state that the total amount of donation(s) of each individual does not exceed \$1,000.